ahmad-kanbari/MiniShell-42/README.md

 ## **Contributing**

-Both [Me](https://github.com/anassajaanan) and [Muna](https://github.com/anassajaanan) welcome contributions to the Minishell project!
+We welcome contributions to the Minishell project!
 If you have ideas for enhancements, bug fixes, or new features, please feel free to open an issue or submit a pull request.
 For substantial changes, we recommend initiating a discussion in the issue tracker before proceeding.